“Navigating the Ethics of Artificial Intelligence” Encyclopedia (Manuscript ID 3453773) (forthcoming Spring 2026)

 Chapter 3: Reconsidering Autonomy Within Bioethical Principlism

-Chapter 4: Autonomy Fanaticism in Bioethics
+Chapter 4: Two Routes to Autonomy Fanaticism